xsjk/OpenGLWater/README.md

 ## SIMPLE FREEGLUT WATER SIMULATION

-This is a simple water simulation program for assignment #3 of CS535.
+This is a simple water simulation program.

 Inspired by WebGL Water by Evan Wallace: http://madebyevan.com/webgl-water/.